QuantConnect/lean-cli/README.md

 [![Build Status](https://github.com/QuantConnect/lean-cli/workflows/Build/badge.svg)](https://github.com/QuantConnect/lean-cli/actions?query=workflow%3ABuild)
 [![PyPI Version](https://img.shields.io/pypi/v/lean)](https://pypi.org/project/lean/)

+**This CLI is still in development.
+Bugs may still occur and breaking changes may still happen before the 1.0.0 release.
+Use with caution.**

 The Lean CLI is a CLI aimed at making it easier to run the LEAN engine locally and in the cloud.

 ## Installation